daizutabi/ivory/docs/tutorial/tuning.md

 study_lr
 ```

-In the `client.create_study()` function, you can pass keyword arguments in which a key is a suggest names and a value is a pure suggest functions.
+In the `client.create_study()` function, you can pass a keyword argument in which the key is a suggest name and the value is a *pure* suggest function.

 ## Objective

 The `ivory.core.objective.Objective` class provides *objective functions* that return a score to minimize or maximize.
 But you don't need to know about the `Objective` class in details.
-Ivory builds an objective function from a suggest function and provides it to Optuna so that Optuna can optimize the parameters.
+Ivory builds an objective function from a suggest function and sends it to Optuna so that Optuna can optimize the parameters.

 A `Study` instance has an `Objective` instance.